 Big Fish (the overhanging wall on the right end of Karaweik, a few overhanging climbs)

-Nat Yay Kan Area (a smattering of climbs near to cave entrance with varying degrees of quality and difficulty)
+Nat Yay Kan Area (a smattering of climbs near the cave entrance with varying degrees of quality and difficulty)

-The Alamo (Mostly short, moderate and hard routes)
+The Alamo (mostly short, hard and moderate routes)